-According to HECC, a certified hockey helmet is good for 6 and ½ years, but that doesn’t tell the whole story.
-The lifespan of a hockey helmet is how many scuffs, scrapes, impacts, and wear and tear it has undergone since you purchased it.
+Your hockey helmet’s usefulness is measured by how many scuffs, scrapes, impacts, and wear and tear it has undergone since you purchased it.

 There are several good reasons to go ahead and upgrade or just retire your hockey helmet:

-- Cracked or visibly stressed inner foam or gel linings
+- Cracked or visibly stressed foam padding or gel linings

 - The helmet takes a severe blow

 If you thought the lifespan given to hockey helmets by HECC and CDC was confusing, spare a thought for the Canadians.
 More often than not, they will have two separate certification stickers on their helmets showing two completely different dates.
 One being the HECC sticker and the other being the mandatory CSA (Canadian Standards Association) sticker.

 So, to clear up any confusion, unlike in the United States, there is no specific hockey helmet expiration date in Canada.
 That’s not to say that they can wear the same helmet for decades, although at the current time there is no rule stopping them from doing so.

 In Canada, players are required to wear helmets carrying CSA certification and bearing the CSA sticker.
 The HECC sticker on Canadian hockey helmets shows the helmet certification expiration date for players playing in the United States, and as such can be ignored by most Canadian players.
 Conversely, the date shown on the CSA sticker is the year of manufacture, not the hockey helmet expiry date.

 In short, for Canadians the HECC sticker and it’s expiration date can be ignored, while the CSA sticker is mandatory and does not have an expiration date, however, you should be considering replacing your helmet no later than 10 years from the year shown on the CSA sticker.